twhitsn/resume/resume.md

 - Working on a cross-functional team of Software and Cybersecurity Engineers, automating adversary emulation and integrating security testing into development pipelines for multiple high-stake government customers
 - Designed and implemented integration testing framework, preventing hundreds of bugs from entering production
-- Spearheaded the design and implementation of a new deployment system, leading a team of cross-functional senior engineers that reduced deployment time by 90%
+- Led the design and implementation of a new deployment system, supervising a team of cross-functional senior engineers that reduced deployment time by 90%
 - Drove improvement of organization processes, such as design, documentation, tasking and mentoring, resulting in less rework, streamlined task management, and productivity improvements
 <br>
 <br>